thesofakillers/nowcastlib/nowcastlib/pipeline/PIPELINE.md

 data sources overlap.
 This leaves large chunks between overlaps, as well as smaller ones due to differences in sample rates.

-Handling these two edge case allow us to handle all other cases in between.
-By default, the synchronization pipeline handles the simple edge case, where the user only needs to specify the desired target sample-rate.
-To handle the more complex edge case, the user needs to specify additional configuration options under the `chunk_config` of the `SyncOptions` struct.
+Handling the latter of these two edge case allow us to handle all other cases in between.
+As such, besides the target sample rate, the user needs to specify additional configuration options under the `chunk_config` of the `SyncOptions` struct.